Be aware of fake migration agents- In Australia, migration agents must be registered with the Migration Agents Registry Office

-Sometimes you may receive communications from fraudsters pretending to be FBP International who request that you supply personal details, account passwords, credit card details, and/or payment.
-Please do not entertain such communications.
+You may occasionally receive communications from scammers posing as FBP International asking you for your personal information, account passwords, credit card, and payment information.
+Please do not receive such communications.

 Australian Visa Scams